inspectordanno/inspectordanno.github.io/_projects/east_boston_rent.md

 ### How To Improve This Project
-Right now, it is a bit difficult to visualize the discrepancy betwen the rent poverty line and the average rent prices.
+Right now, it is a bit difficult to visualize the discrepancy between the rent poverty line and the average rent prices.
 Maybe I could render a vertical dotted line for every year between each of the price averages, and calculate the difference between the rent poverty line and the cost of housing.
 For the map, it might be fun to implement a tooltip that would allow the user to hover over each property to view how much it costs.

 Shoutout to Bahare Sanaie-Movahed and Steven Braun for their assistance.